awsdocs/iam-user-guide/doc_source/id_credentials_mfa_lost-or-broken.md

 **To sign in using alternative factors of authentication as an AWS account root user**

+1. Use your AWS account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the *[AWS account root user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)*\.

 1. On the **Amazon Web Services Sign In With Authentication Device** page, choose **Having problems with your authentication device?
 Click here**\.
 **Note**
 If you are using an AWS account created after September 14, 2017, you might see the following console text: **Sign in with authentication device**, **Troubleshoot your authentication device**\.
 However, the same features are provided\.
 In either case, if you cannot verify your account email address and phone number using alternative factors of authentication, contact [AWS Support](https://aws.amazon.com/forms/aws-mfa-support) to deactivate your MFA setting\.